Suzuki Finance Options

 You are able to benefit from a range of finance options to get your Suzuki.
 Finance options include:

 - Secured car loan.
 Opting for a car loan will give you a competitive rate in return for securing your Suzuki to the loan.
-While some lenders require you to borrow a minimum of $25,000 (higher than what it costs to purchase some Suzuki models), you can find other minimum amounts as low as $1,000 so you will have a few loans to compare and consider.
+The amount you can borrow is generally tied to the cost of the vehicle and is usually between $2,000 and $80,000.
 Rates vary but are generally between 5-10% p.a.

 - Unsecured personal loan.
 If you want to purchase a used Suzuki or you want to use the funds for another purpose, you may want to consider an unsecured personal loan.
-You can generally borrow between $1,000 and $100,000.
-Comparison rates start from 7.69%p.a and go as high as 16.55%p.a.
+You can generally borrow between $1,000 and $50,000.
+Interest rates vary widely depending on the lender, but generally you will find rates between 8% p.a. and 16% p.a.
 The rates are higher with these loans as there is more of a risk to the lender because there is no collateral to secure the loan.

 - Suzuki dealership finance.
-Suzuki offers financing as you’re buying your vehicle.
+Suzuki offers financing options as you're buying your vehicle.
 There is a range of options to choose from tailored specifically to the car you wish to buy.
-Regardless if your car is for personal or business use, there is finance available for both options..
+Regardless if your car is for personal or business use, there is finance available for both options.

 - Novated lease.
 A novated lease is a three-way agreement between you as an employee, a financier and your employer who leases a car on your behalf.
 This is ideal for those who want their car paid for using pre-tax income.
 If you change jobs, your novated lease follows you.